cheongchoi112/ai-fitness-api/docs/technical_design.md

     },
     "general_notes": "<String>" // Any overall tips or disclaimers for the plan.
   },
-  "progress": ,   // A list of dates when the user marked *any* progress (e.g., completed a workout/meal for that day).
   "createdAt": "<Date>",    // Timestamp for when this plan was generated/created.
   "updatedAt": "<Date>"     // Timestamp for last update to the plan or progress.
 }